 Meaning

-The message behind “Recipes are important but only to a point.
-What’s more important than recipes is how we think about food, and a good cookbook should open up a new way of doing just that.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+In the quote “Recipes are important but only to a point.
+What’s more important than recipes is how we think about food, and a good cookbook should open up a new way of doing just that.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.

 Theme